How does Shockwave Therapy work?

 What should I expect during the treatment sessions?

 On your initial consultation, you will be assessed by one of our experienced Osteopaths, who will discuss your symptoms and perform an examination of the problem and suitability.
 Once we ascertained your suitability for treatment, we will fully explain the nature of Shockwave treatment.
 This will be followed by treatment to the area of pain or injury.
 The Shockwave treatment itself typically lasts for 10 minutes.

 At Cheadle Osteopathy, we don’t just want to relieve your pain and fix your problem; we want to prevent it from re-occurring.
 So, alongside the Shockwave treatment we will, where necessary, incorporate relevant hands-on manual therapy, for example soft-tissue stretching, massage, joint mobilisation/manipulation and medical acupuncture.
 This will also be supported by appropriate supportive exercises and lifestyle advice.

 How much does the treatment cost?

-If your Osteopath feels Shockwave is not appropriate for your condition, this will be explained and alternative approaches will be discussed, and a normal consultation fee will be charged (£48 for an initial consultation or £44 for existing patients).
+If your Osteopath feels Shockwave is not appropriate for your condition, this will be explained, and a normal consultation fee will be made (£48 for an initial consultation or £44 for existing patients).

-There are some conditions, called contraindications, where shockwave therapy is unsuitable.
+There are some conditions, where shockwave therapy is unsuitable.
 These include: